m-mdy-m/openapi-playground/README.md

 2. **Code-First Scenario:**
    - Setting up a basic Node.js server using Express.
    - Defining routes and handling requests/responses.
-   - Gradually integrating OAS:
-     - Using `swagger-jsdoc` to generate an OAS document from the code.
-     - Integrating `swagger-ui-express` to create an interactive API documentation interface.

 3. **Design-First Scenario:**
    - Creating a comprehensive OAS document outlining the API upfront.